Networking in engineering is vital for propelling your career and expanding your business, particularly in this age of AI and globalization.

-Because you can have the cure to cancer in your hands.
-But if no one knows about it, no one will know or care.
+Harness the power of the internet to promote yourself.
+You could have the cure for cancer, but if no one knows about it, no one will care.

 #8 Create an effective personnel pitch

-But with how busy life has become, you need to be able to quickly break the ice and connect with someone.
+I know we’re aiming to build genuine, meaningful relationships through networking.
+But with the hustle and bustle of modern life, you need to be able to swiftly break the ice and connect with others.

-“I’ve built a safe and proven nuclear-powered rocket.”
+“I’ve developed a safe and proven nuclear-powered rocket.”

-What are your best ways of networking in engineering?
-Do you find networking in engineering to be important?
+What are your go-to networking strategies in engineering?
+Do you find networking in engineering to be essential?

 SUBSCRIBE TO ENGINEER CALCS NEWSLETTER